GraphIt-DSL/graphit/graphit_eval/priority_graph_cgo2020_eval/readme.md

 cp -r socLive_rand1000 graphit/graphit_eval/priority_graph_cgo2020_eval/perf_eval/graphs

 #start from graphit root directory
-cd  graphit/graphit_eval/priority_graph_cgo2020_eval/perf_val/
+cd  graphit/graphit_eval/priority_graph_cgo2020_eval/perf_eval/

-#first compile the graphit files and the generated cpp files with gcc parallelism enabled with GCC_PAR=1
+#If you have not already done so in an earlier step, please first compile the graphit files to cpp
 make graphit_files

+#compile cpp files with gcc parallelism (enabled with GCC_PAR=1)
 make GCC_PAR=1 cpps

 #run and benchmark the performance for delta stepping (ds), ppsp, kcore, and setcover on socLive_rand1000 as in the paper
 python table4_priority_graph.py -a ds ppsp kcore setcover -g socLive_rand1000

-# run and benchmark the performance for weighted BFS (wBFS) on socLive_logn as in the paper
+#run and benchmark the performance for weighted BFS (wBFS) on socLive_logn as in the paper
 python table4_priority_graph.py -a wBFS -g socLive_logn
 ```

 On our machine with two sockets, we get the following results running the script, which matches the data in Table 4.
+Note that we only use the log num_vertices (logn) weight distribution graphs for wBFS because it is more suitable for the algorithm (as discussed in the paper).
 ```
  -------------------
 frameworks: graphit